AndrewPaglusch/PlexBot/README.md

 docker-compose up plexbot # use up -d to run it in daemonized mode instead of the foreground.
 ```

+Docker will fail the first time it starts (or it should) so that you can configure your settings.rb file in /opt/docker/config/plexbot/settings.rb.
+Configure it, start it up again.

 ## Without Docker (System Installation)